Junxi815/learngit/README.md

 2. This is written on branch main side.
 3. This is changed on branch conflict
 4. another line written on branch conflict side

+This is written on branch remote for testing rebase